Yewchi/Torrent32/README.md

 No additional setup is required.
 Just place in your vscripts/bots/ folder and go.

-Requires an instruction table, and needs a detailed instruction interpretation module.
+Requires an instruction table, to determine flag values and the following data's bit-length, and needs a detailed instruction interpretation module.

 Basic instruction interpretation is currently hard-coded only for basic movement.